End-to-End Encryption With Backdoor – These Are The EU's Plans

 The keyword Crypto Wars summarizes a few political efforts that have existed for many years at the national and international level.
 What they all have in common is that separate access points are to be set up for law enforcement agencies to enable the investigation of encrypted messages.

 Is the European Union Planning To Abolish End-to-End Encryption?

-On the part of the EU Commission, the Commissioner for Home Affairs, Ilva Johansson, in particular, is pushing the issue of online searches.
-She is focusing on the protection of children and wants the major network operators, such as Facebook, Microsoft, and Google, to screen messages sent in search of abuse.
+For the EU Commission, the Commissioner for Home Affairs, Ilva Johansson, in particular, is pushing the issue of online searches.
+She is focusing on the protection of children and wants the major network operators, such as Facebook, Microsoft, and Google, to screen messages sent searching for abuse.
 To that end, end-to-end encrypted messages will be opened using a master key and the information contained will be checked against a database.
 This practice already existed until December 2020, when an amendment to the ePrivacy Regulation came into force that prohibits such matching.
 Johansson is now fighting to soften data protection again to make the search legally and technically possible.
 Privacy groups criticize this plan.

 What Technical Solutions Are Currently Being Discussed?

 In December 2020, an EU paper titled “Technical solutions to detect child sexual abuse in end-to-end encrypted communications” came to light.
 This paper discusses 10 different methods to enable monitoring of encrypted communications by law enforcement agencies.

 The goal is to examine the messages sent to determine if illegal material is being sent.
 A database containing the hash values of known material displaying child abuse is used to match the information.
 The material in the database comes from previous proceedings and investigations against pedophiles.